zhuangbiaowei/learn-with-open-source/README.md

 **note:**

 * the parent directory is not supported via gitbook.
-* the topic in same file could not be a link.
+* the topic in the same file could not be a link.

 the workflow automation is: